-ARTICLE 8.08 ADMINISTRATIVE LEAVE
+ARTICLE 8.08 ADMINISTRATIVE LEAVE.

-Leave of absence with pay and benefits may be imposed or allowed by the County Administrative Officer or designee.
-Administrative Leave is not an action of censor and does not presume guilt on the part of an employee.
-However, an employee on Administrative Leave may not perform any work or function for the County during the duration of the leave.
+Leave of absence with pay, benefits and other conditions may be imposed or allowed by the County Administrative Officer or designee.
+Administrative Leave is not an action of censure and does not presume guilt on the part of an employee.